Jeroendevr/programming-engineer-website/docs/blog/posts/__super()__ considers a case for dependency injection.md

 ## Motivation of Reason

 ### No adjustment to production in order to make it testable
-An insight I got from reading a book about testing 2.
+An insight I got from reading a book about testing[^2].
 Is that code is a liability.
 I want to minimize production code.
 (Not in a strict sense that fewer lines are better) But the more code the more possibilities in can fail.
 ### Tests should be independent of production data and production system
 **Production Data**
 This one speaks for itself, I think.
 As production can change over time you cannot make assumptions about the data and you will continuously ask yourself questions *is the test wrong or has production data changed*

 **Production system**
 For the production system it is a little bit different.
 In this case there is a database.
 So I could use it to write my tests against it.
 But I certainly want to avoid the possibility that my tests drops a database table and my production data is gone.
 (Although would be good lesson to make backups. ) Or modifies existing records.
 ### Unittest should be fast
 When adding functionality I sometimes work test-driven and the tests lead me to bugs in the program.
 So I run the unittests very frequently.
 The amount of tests I run are something in the range of 10-100 times *per issue* for a single test of class of tests and around 1-5 times for the entire test suite again this is also *per issue*.
-I could bring that number down if I would think longer about my code but perhaps this is laziness or a way to avoid overengineering *if it passes it passes*.

 Adding a 5 second during test could lead to a possible increase of 5 minutes of waiting time per issue (5 secs per issue * 60 runs = 300 sec = 5 minutes).
 *Benchmark 26 tests in 3.4 seconds for the current project.*